- Membership Rules

 - Competition Rules

-- A steward will be assigned to each event.
+A steward will be assigned to each event.
 The steward will be responsible for ensuring a regular and orderly stream of competitors to the event’s competition area.
 A steward has the discretion to disqualify any competitor who is not ready to play in their allocated position.
+It is the competitors responsibility to ensure they are easily located when a tuning room is ready for them and when it is time to compete.

 - A steward will ensure that the judge has enough time, between performances, to complete critique sheets.